Paducah, Kentucky: Atomic City

 In 1950, the U.S. Atomic Energy Commission selected Paducah as the site for a new uranium enrichment plant.
 Construction began in 1951 and the plant opened for operations in 1952.
 Originally operated by Union Carbide, the plant has changed hands several times.
 Martin Marietta, its successor company Lockheed-Martin, and now the United States Enrichment Corporation have operated the plant in turn.
 The U.S. Department of Energy (DOE), successor to the AEC, remains the owner.
 The plant was closed in June 2013, and the Department of Energy began the process of decontaminating and shutting down the facilities.

+In August 2025, General Matter, an American uranium enrichment company, signed a lease with the U.S. Department of Energy (DOE) for the former Paducah Gaseous Diffusion Plant.
+Plans for the $1.5 billion updated facility include uranium enrichment technology for the production of fuel needed for the next generation of nuclear energy, which are vital for future growth of manufacturing, artificial intelligence and other key industries.

 Quilt City

 On April 25, 1991, the National Quilt Museum opened in downtown Paducah.
 Paducah has been part of the UNESCO Creative Cities Network in the category of craft and folk art since November 2013.
+The national quilt show takes place yearly at the Schroeder Expo Center.
+The American Quilter's Society hosts a week of quilt shows with quilt classes, fabric shops and a variety of vendors.
+They host a variety of award-winning quilts from across the country.
+The show features exhibits that include hand pieced and appliqued quilts, Kentucky heritage quilts, and Paducah contest quilts.

+The Heath shooting

+On December 1, 1997, 14-year-old Michael Carneal brought five loaded guns to Heath High School and shot a group of fellow students in the school's lobby as they were leaving a prayer group before school.
+Three students, all girls, were killed and five others were wounded; one of the wounded was left a paraplegic.
+Carneal subsequently received a sentence of life with the possibility of parole after 25 years.
+In 2022, the Kentucky Parole Board denied his bid for parole.